Volunteering at NACC

 Would you like to:

-- meet lots of new people?
+- meet lots of awesome new people?

 - give back to the community in a creative and fun environment?

-- receive comp hours?
+- receive comm hours?

-- eat yummy cupcakes and cookies?
+- eat yummy treats?

-We will cover the roles of ushering, taking tickets, running the box office, staffing concession and other fun tasks!
+We will cover the roles of ushering, taking tickets, running the box office, staffing concession, and other fun tasks!
 There will be lots of pizza and snacks to fill your bellies!

 1 – THANK YOU